Scrubbing toilets and doing laundry aren't most people's idea of a good time, but for some of us, cleaning house is irritating. Literally.

 Many of the products that keep our homes clean and germ-free can be rough on skin -- and not just the super-powerful cleaners.
 Even a gentle cleaner can dry out and irritate your skin if you're sensitive to it or if you use it often enough.

 The most notorious chemical irritants are usually easy to spot.
 The government requires the makers of toxic cleaning materials to label their products with words like, "DANGER," "POISON," or "USE IN A WELL-VENTILATED AREA."
-These warnings should clue you in that the product contains chemicals that can be harsh to the skin.
+These warnings let you know that the product contains chemicals that can be harsh to the skin.

 Protect your skin from contact with these irritants, especially if you have sensitive skin: